Cart

 Winemaker Notes

 2023 will be remembered as a complete change from the hot and dry weather we have had for the past few vintages.
-With ample winter rainfall and run off leaving dams full for the first time in several years, we were excited at the new lease of life for our vineyards leading into the season.
-The cooler ripening period allowed for longer on the vine especially in that case of Greenock in 2023, and the delicate flavours and long yet subtle tannin profile is a result of this.
+With ample winter rainfall, and run off leaving dams full for the first time in several years, we were excited at the new lease of life for our vineyards leading into the season.
+The cooler ripening period allowed for grapes to stay longer on the vine, especially at Greenock, and the delicate flavours and long, subtle tannin profile is a result of this.
 Whole bunch inclusion adds a spicy edge to the aromatic profile whilst ensuring the tannins are vibrant and juicy.
-We press off straight to barrel for a little barrel fermentation followed by time on lees for MLF and further maturation with stirring to ensure freshness is preserved.
+We pressed straight to barrel for a little barrel fermentation followed by time on lees for malolactic fermentation.
+Further maturation with stirring ensured freshness was preserved.

 Tasting Notes